-The Tiger's engine, in the tank's original design, drew its combustion air through a single opening on the engine compartment hatch.
-But the engine's air filters were deemed inadequate for dusty conditions.
-Starting with the Tigers sent to Tunisia, external air precleaners were provided with all new Tigers, though in many cases the crews did not use them.
+The Tiger's engine, in the tank's original design, drew its combustion air through openings on the engine compartment hatch.
+But the oil-bath air filters mounted on the engine were deemed inadequate for dusty conditions.
+Starting with the Tigers sent to Tunisia, two external air precleaners were provided with all new Tigers.
+The units were removable and in many environments the crews did not attach them.
 The precleaner system was called "Feifel".

 This photo shows one of the two Feifel filters of a Tiger (in Bovington Museum).
-The small cap on a chain is not original, but a restoration.
-This unit has battle damage dating from 1943.
+It has been damaged, including battle damage from 1943.
+Two caps are missing from the bottom.
+The small cap and its chain are not originals.

 This diagram shows a Feifel filter unit as originally designed.
 The units were attached to the rear armour wall by 4 bolts.

-Here we can see into a Feifel unit.
-Internal partitions divide it into two linked upper chambers, a middle chamber, and two separate conical bins underneath.
-The middle chamber contains 20 vertical tubes; these are cyclonic filters.
+Here we can see into a Feifel filter.
+Internal partitions divide it into two upper chambers, a middle chamber, and two conical bins underneath.
+The upper chambers are empty; we can see the tube that links them.

-There is another as yet unanswered question regarding these cyclonic filters.
+There is an as-yet-unanswered question regarding these cyclone cylinders.
 Each one has a duct at the bottom, as you can see here.
-The shape of these ducts suggests to me that they inject secondary air into the tube, above the conical segment.
-This is a standard technique to prevent erosion of the filter walls.
-Unfortunately I have never seen the upper end of these ducts and their presumed connection to the inside of the tube.
-The tiny rectangular hole at the bottom is probably for draining water.
+The shape of these ducts suggests to me that they inject clean air into the tube, above the funnel.
+This is a standard technique to prevent erosion of the cylinder walls.
+But I have no further images of these ducts.

 The design of the Feifel units was simplified in March 1943.
-This diagram shows the new design; no surviving examples are known.
-There was now a single upper compartment.
-Given that the middle compartment had the same height as before, the cyclone filters were probably unchanged.
+This diagram shows the new design.
+There is now a single upper compartment.
+The middle compartment has the same height as before, so the cyclone filters are probably unchanged.